• Skip to main content

 Download Now.

-Filed Under: Abbey Excellence, Abbey News, Alumni News, Home Tagged With: adult degree, business studies, online
+Filed Under: Abbey Excellence, Abbey News, Alumni News, Home Tagged With: Academics, Business, leadership, military, new president, president

-October 9, 2025 By Evan Shoup Leave a Comment
+November 7, 2025 By Sarah Bolton Leave a Comment

 Listen now!

-Filed Under: Abbey News, Alumni News, Crossroads, Faculty, Home, News, Podcast, TopNews Tagged With: conversatio, conversion, music
+Filed Under: Abbey News, Alumni News, Crossroads, Faculty, Home, News, Podcast, TopNews Tagged With: abbot placid, cardinal muller, culture, germany, theology, truth

 About Belmont Abbey College: Founded in 1876, Belmont Abbey College is a private, Catholic baccalaureate and liberal arts institution.
 Our mission is to educate students in the liberal arts and sciences so that in all things God may be glorified.
 Guided by the Catholic intellectual tradition and the Benedictine spirit of prayer and learning, we welcome a diverse body of students and provide them with an education that will enable them to lead lives of integrity, to succeed professionally, to become responsible citizens, and to be a blessing to themselves and to others.
 Our beautiful and historic campus is conveniently located just 10 miles west of Charlotte, N.C., and is currently home to more than 1500 students.
 For more information, visit belmontabbeycollege.edu.